Marunizer/MyApplication/README.md

 Uses Firebase data to gather correct data from AWS S3 storage

-Currently working on: Having a default picture to show when download not complete, then replacing picture when complete.
+Currently working on: Having transferUtility download the needed 3D model then, to download others and cache them ahead of time, and then to navigate between models
- Will probably need to be done within a thread of some sort

 # What API's or librarys are used
 Google Maps

 Amazon s3

 Firebase

+Picasso

 OpenGL ES 2.0 - with the help of : https://github.com/andresoviedo/android-3D-model-viewer